JuanModzelewski/Keyboard-Hero/README.md

 #### Images
 - The background image adds depth and contrast to the playing area, without being obtrusive or overwhelming. [pixabay](https://pixabay.com/illustrations/mountains-forest-landscape-sky-6302023/)
+- The keyboard graphic is simple and easy to grasp, with colors on each finger indicating the closest key to that finger.
+Created By author using free vector form [vecteezy](https://www.vecteezy.com/vector-art/6549237-vector-illustration-of-keyboard-view-suitable-for-basic-elements-of-computer-text-input-devices-smartphones-and-digital-technology-qwerty-keyboard-layout)
+- Logo was designed and created by author using Affinity Design.
+- Home Keys image was designed and created by author using Affinity Design.
 <br>
 <br>

 #### Wireframe / Sketches
-- These sketches were created prior to finalizing website content.
+- This sketch was created prior to finalizing page content.
 ![Wireframe](/assets/images/readme-images/keyboard_hero_sketch.PNG)